Music playlist week #3

 Crystal Castles & Robert Smith - Not In love

-You imagine it would have taken a special group of musicians to persuade Robert Smith to do guest vocals, but Crystal Castle managed it.
+You would imagine it takes a special group of musicians to persuade Robert Smith to do guest vocals but Crystal Castle managed it.
 The end result is this storming cover of Platimum Blonde's 1980's New Wave classic.

 The National - Mistaken For Strangers

 Are The National the world's next megaband?
 Possibly.
 God knows they deserve to be.
 Taken from their fourth studio album, this is them at their swaggering, stomping, yet melancholic best.
 What a song!
 What a band!

 Funeral Party - New York City Moves To The Sound Of L.A

 These guys are a strange bunch.
 Essentially, they became famous for being a house party band.
 They released a great album, with this track being the highlight, then broke up.
 Apparently, they're getting back together this year.
 If they create anything as good as this they're on to a winner.

 It's hard to believe that Royksopp released their sublime album "Melody A.M" way back in 2001.
 It still sounds as great today as it did back then.
 There are so many highlights but this is the winner for us.
 If you like your music chilled out, listen to this.